jaymoh/laravel-postgresql-to-mongodb/README.md

 If you have Docker installed, you can get up and running quickly.

 We have included a `docker-compose.yml` file to simplify the setup process.
-For the main branch, it sets up a Postgres database, so you can test the app before we migrate to MongoDB.
+For the main branch, it sets up a Postgres Database, ElasticSearch container, a Laravel Queue Worker, and runs the laravel scout command to index the posts in elastic search, so you can test the app before we migrate to MongoDB.

-The `mongodb` branch, has its own `docker-compose.yml` file that sets up a MongoDB database.
+The `mongodb` branch, has its own `docker-compose.yml` file that sets up the application and a laravel queue worker.
+We are using MongoDB Atlas for the database in this branch, so no need of a container for MongoDB.
+You will however need to set up a free cluster on MongoDB Atlas and update the `.env` file with your connection string.

 1. Clone the repository:
    ```bash